 We can also note that when looking for the 25% of any number, it’s the number divided by 4.
 That’s 2400 ÷ 4 = 600

-How PrepTerminal Can Help You Ace Your CFAT Test
+How PrepTerminal can Help you Ace your CFAT Test

-At PrepTerminal our team of psychometric test experts have carefully developed a CFAT preparatory course to help you achieve your optimal score in this exam.
 Our course is module based and features both video and text-based material.
 It is easy to follow along and you can do so at your own pace from the comfort of your home.
-The course includes practice CFAT tests so you can familiarise yourself with the format and question types of all three sections of the CFAT.
+The course includes CFAT practice tests so you can familiarize yourself with the format and question types of all three sections of the CFAT.

 *Note: CFAT and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with PrepTerminal or this website.